CodELA-k12/codela-tools/Best_Practices.md

 **-Multimodal Communication Document**

-Use the template tools in CodELA to make a multimodal communication document.
-(See CodELA or any of our other Presentation Methods)
+Use the template tools in Codela to make a multimodal communication document.
+(See Codela or any of our other Presentation Methods)

 **-Webtext Generator**